jcbrinfo/bakfile/README.md

    associated to the users that will be removed.
 For details, see the “Files” section.

-3. Stop (but do not remove yet) any container using the volume of `tk.bakfile_data`.
+3. Stop (but do not remove yet) Bakfile’s containers by invoking `./compose stop`.

-4. For each user to remove, delete its “home” directory from `/home` by using the `tk.bakfile_data`’s shell.
-For details, see the “How to open a shell in the `/home` volume” section.

-5. Run `make export`.
+4. Run `make export`.
 This makes a GNU TAR for each volume and puts them in `bak/`.
 Before continuing, you should double-check the archive.

-6. Fully uninstall (“purge”) Bakfile.
+5. Fully uninstall (“purge”) Bakfile.
 You may use `make purge` to do this.

    **WARNING:** This will delete the `/home` volume.
 So, again, you should be sure that you did the previous step correctly before doing this.

-7. Run `make install`.
+6. Run `make install`.

-8. Run `make import`.
+7. Run `make import`.
 This imports the `/home` volume from the `bak/volumes.tar` archive.

+8. For each user to remove, delete its “home” directory from `/home` using a shell as described in the “How to open a shell in the `/home` volume” section.

 9. Check ownership of the imported files  by using the `tk.bakfile_data`’s shell.
 For details, see the “How to open a shell in the `/home` volume”